 Data is everywhere.
 Whether you are at the grocery store, office, laboratory, classroom, or ballpark, you are awash in data: prices, schedules, performance measures, lab results, recipes, contact information, quality metrics, market indices, grades, and statistics.

-A relational database application such as Microsoft Office Access 2013 can help you and your organization collect and manage large amounts of data.
+A relational database application such as Microsoft Office Access 2016 can help you and your organization collect and manage large amounts of data.
 Access is a versatile tool.
 You can use it as a personal data management tool (for your use alone), or you can use it as a construction set to develop applications for an entire department or organization.
-In this course, you will learn how to use Access 2013 to manage your data, including creating a new database; constructing tables; designing forms and reports; and creating queries to join, filter, and sort data.
+In this course, you will use Access 2016 to manage your data, including creating a new database; constructing tables; designing forms and reports; and creating queries to join, filter, and sort data.

 Lesson 1: Getting Started with Access

 Topic C: Get Help and Configure Options in Microsoft Access

 Topic B: Sort and Filter Records

 Topic B: Sort and Filter Data in a Query